WTTJ/postgres-sigil/README.md

-# Siql
+# Postgres Sigil

+⚠️ Currently WIP

 A library to improve the ergonomics of working with [Postgrex.](https://github.com/elixir-ecto/postgrex).
 It can be thought of as a middle ground between [Ecto](https://github.com/elixir-ecto/ecto) and [ayesql](https://github.com/alexdesousa/ayesql) in that the goal is to write queries in plain SQL but within Elixir source files, not separately.

-This is heavily inspired by the Scala library [doobie](https://tpolecat.github.io/doobie/) which I've been missing greatly.
+This is heavily inspired by the Scala library [doobie](https://tpolecat.github.io/doobie/).

-## Usage
+## Writing queries

 ### Basic selects